nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Step 1: Ensure you have Java `11` or above installed in your computer.

+If you are unsure of whether you have installed it, you can check so by first opening a [command terminal](#command-terminal) and then typing `java --version`.
+If it is not installed, it will probably prompt you with the following: <br>
+**_`java` is not recognised as an internal or external command_** <br>
+Fret not; you can refer to this [online tutorial](https://java.tutorials24x7.com/blog/how-to-install-java-11-on-windows) for detailed step-by-step installation instructions.

-Step 2: Download the latest `sprINT.jar` file [here](https://github.com/AY2223S2-CS2103T-T13-3/tp/releases/tag/v1.3.1).
+Step 2: Download the latest `sprINT.jar` file [here](https://github.com/AY2223S2-CS2103T-T13-3/tp/releases/tag/v1.4).

 Step 3: Copy the file to the folder you want to use as the [home folder](#home-folder) for your sprINT application.

 Step 4: Double-click on the jar file to run the application.

+If double-clicking doesn't work, consider trying an alternative method of opening. <br>
-If it doesn't work, open a [command terminal](#command-terminal), enter `cd` with the path to the folder you put the jar file in, and type: `java -jar sprINT.jar` to run the application.<br>
+Open a [command terminal](#command-terminal), enter `cd` with the path to the folder you put the jar file in, and type: `java -jar sprINT.jar` to run the application.

 <div markdown="span" class="alert alert-primary">:bulb:
 **Tip:** `cd` stands for "change directory".
 As the name suggests, it is a command that allows you to navigate